orterforth/orterforth/README.txt

 programs in the same way it was used for install.

+BACKGROUND

+orterforth is an attempt to reflect on the efforts of the Forth Interest Group and create a working executable model for Forth that could be ported to multiple machines.
+The Forth model source was intended to be illustrative, for Forth implementers to go away and create assembly listings of respective fig-Forth implementations, but orterforth takes it literally and treats it as the proper installation process, for generating a final binary.

+The installation process for each machine is executable on real hardware wherever possible - using the machine's serial port to connect to the emulated disc controller.
+(It should, in theory, also work with a real PerSci 1070 disc controller and 8" disc drives as was described in the Installation Manual, via the serial interface - were anyone able to locate working examples of these and write the model source to a disc.)

+More practically, modern automation tools and machine emulators can be used to create working Forth binaries for different targets from the same source code on the same host machine.

+The idea is extended to modern architectures, but without modifying the model source or the resulting Forth word set more than necessary to make this work in a general way.

+I have resisted extending the language with additional words and capabilities; extensions like these can be added as desired by linking in C or assembly code implementing these words, or implementing them in Forth.
+Interesting projects in this direction might be implementing bindings to the C standard library, or creating a platform-independent graphics library.

+The idea of self-hosting - creating a Forth implementation that builds itself from the absolute minimum of bootstrap code and using few or no external tools - is a compelling one, but it's not the primary goal of this project.
+I am certainly open to ways to reduce the amount of install code required as they present themselves.

 ACKNOWLEDGEMENTS

 orterforth builds upon the work of many, most obviously the